Negroni Sbagliato With Prosecco: A 'House of the Dragon' Star's Drink of Choice Is Making the Internet Feel Things

 This audio is the reason I live today♬ a negroni sbagliato w prosecco l hbo max - hbomax

-Now that you've caught up on the trend, let's talk about that drink.
+Now that you've caught up on the trend, let's talk about that drink, which bartenders say is now getting requested more than usual thanks to D'Arcy.

 A negroni is an Italian cocktail made with gin, red vermouth and Campari.
 A negroni Sbagliato substitutes prosecco for gin.
 So it's a little less boozy, perfect for those occasions when you don't want to overdo it ... or for an embattled heir who's too busy for a hangover.